Back

 Class diagrams

 You are probably reading this article while sitting on a couch.
-But it’s not the only couch in the world — a lot of furniture pieces fall under the definition of the word “couch”.
-In this case the couch you’re sitting on is an object, and the word “couch” is a class.
+But it’s not the only couch in the world — a lot of furniture pieces fall under the definition of the word “couch.”
+In this case, the couch you’re sitting on is an object, and the word “couch” is a class.

-In software similar data pieces are categorized into classes.
-For example, all users have unique nicknames but they give the same personal information in the registration form: email, login, password, etc. “User” is a class — a group of similar objects with similar information about them.
+In software, similar data pieces are categorized into classes.
+For example, all users have unique nicknames but give the same personal information in the registration form: email, login, password, etc. “User” is a class — a group of similar objects with similar information about them.
 Class diagrams show which classes exist in your app, their properties, and the relationships between them.
 When you design software, you can’t ignore the question of data — and these diagrams describe all the data types your future information system will require to function.

 For example, here’s the class diagram for our meditation app.